 - With pan-fried mushrooms and rosemary

-- And my very favourite: the next day for my solitary lunch baked in a little olive oil with sage and a grating of Parmesan on top
+- And my very favourite: the next day for lunch baked in a little olive oil and butter with sage and a grating of Parmesan on top

 If you have any other suggestions, please let me know!